 The inspector will meet with the employee and employer to discuss findings and solutions to any found violations.
-The OSHA area director issues citations and notifications of proposed penalties to employer for any violations.
+The OSHA area director issues citations and notifications of proposed penalties to the employer for any violations.
 The citation will include actions that must be taken and a date they must be done by.
-Employer must post a copy of the citation for employees to see, which can list if the offense is serious, willful, or repeat.
+The employer must post a copy of the citation for employees to see, which can list if it was a serious, willful or repeat offense.

 Employees have a right to contest the citations to OSHA within 15 days of the posting, usually asking for a shorter allotted time to correct the issue.
 Employers may also challenge the validation of the citation.

 Not only do federal laws outline labor law violations, but many states also have additional labor laws that apply to employees working within state borders.
 For example, California workers can report labor law violations to the Bureau of Field Enforcement via mail or in person for the city/location where the violation occurred.
 And if employees in New York experience retaliation after reporting a labor law violation, they are encouraged to contact the NYS Department of Labor, Division of Labor Standards at 1-888-52-LABOR or LSAsk@labor.ny.gov.